b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 sco(s)
 ```

-Again, I pass function as a first argument to `map`, the second argument is a collection.
+Again, I pass function (note I typed only its name) as a first argument to `map`, the second argument is a collection.
 Map automatically applies the function to every element of the collection and returns a new collection.
 Isn't this magic.

 #### Dot operators/functions {#sec:julia_language_dot_functions}

 Last but not least.
 I can use a [dot operator](https://docs.julialang.org/en/v1/manual/mathematical-operations/#man-dot-operators).
 Say I got a vector of numbers and I want to add 10 to each of them.
-Nothing more simple.
+Doing this for a single number is simple, I would have just typed `1 + 10`.
+Hmm, but for a vector?
+Simple as well.
 I just need to precede the operator with a `.` like so:

 ```jl